badj/CACHE-CLEANER/README.md

 # Stremio Cache Cleaner for macOS

-> A simple, safe, and visual Bash script that completely clears the Stremio cache on macOS, freeing up disk space with a nice progress display and final summary.
+> A simple, safe, and visual bash script that completely clears the Stremio cache on macOS, freeing up disk space with a nice progress display and final summary.

 > Perfect for users who notice Stremio taking up several gigabytes of cache over time.